becktorrescoding/ArkIndex/README.md

 - **Expandable Previews**: Click any thumbnail to open a full-resolution view scaled to fit screen height
 - **Duplicate Handling**: When a destination PDF already exists, prompted with Replace / Append pages / Skip
 - **Cross-instance Safety**: Index file uses advisory file locking and atomic writes to prevent corruption when multiple instances access it simultaneously
+- **Persistent Settings**: Last-used folders and operation mode are remembered between sessions (stored per-device in the system temp directory, so settings never follow you across machines)
+- **Session Logging**: Every processing session writes a timestamped log file to `<output>/logs/` for auditing
+- **Export Results**: Search scores and conversion metadata can be exported to a timestamped CSV file
+- **Theme Selection**: Toggle between light and dark mode; preference is persisted between sessions
+- **Auto-Updater**: On startup, checks GitHub releases for a newer version.
+If found, you can download and replace the current app automatically — the renamed filename is preserved

 ## Prerequisites